Installing Service Virtualization on Linux

 RPM: bin refers to /opt/microfocus/sv-server/bin.

-Tip: For information on changing the database properties after the installation, see Installing Service Virtualization on Windows.
+Tip: For information on changing the database properties after the installation, see Set database configuration from the command line.

 Starting and stopping the services